 Passing more regulations for the after-market could shatter the faulty timeshare resale industry, but it will not fix the root of the problem.
 It is time these resorts step in and personally defend their timeshare buyers.
 They are the only ones who can protect and shield them away from potential scams, as they hold the most power in the owner's decision-making.
 The flawed business practices of the timeshare industry opened up the gates to all of this, and only they can close them.

-The only support a timeshare owner has is by way of trustworthy and respected cancellation companies, such as Wesley Financial Group, LLC ("WFG").
-This timeshare exit company will put your needs first, and their only goal is to remove you from your dreadful timeshare agreement.
+Sometimes, the only support a timeshare owner has is by way of trustworthy and respected cancellation companies, such as Wesley Financial Group, LLC ("WFG").
+This timeshare exit company will put your needs first, and its only goal is to remove you from your dreadful timeshare agreement.
 Time to time again, the timeshare industry has proved unethical with its proceedings.
-WFG hopes to right all the wrongs these resort companies have committed to innocent people.
+WFG hopes to right all the wrongs of these resort companies until proper laws are in place to prevent them.